ARM-software/gator/README_Streamline.txt

 make -j5 ARCH=arm CROSS_COMPILE=${CROSS_TOOLS}/bin/arm-none-linux-gnueabi- uImage
 Use vmlinux as the image for debug symbols in Streamline.
 Drivers may be profiled using this method by statically linking the driver into the kernel image or adding the module as an image.
-Note that the gator driver does not perform kernel call stack recording.
+To perform kernel stack unwinding and module unwinding, edit the Makefile to enable GATOR_KERNEL_STACK_UNWINDING and rebuild gator.ko.

 *** Automatically start gator on boot (optional) ***